breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 The parent commit objects are those commits that came first.
 Generally, a commit object will have one parent commit.
 One generally takes a project in a given state (commit), makes a few changes, and saves the new state (commit) of the project.

-At the beginning, a project always has one commit object with no parents.
+In the beginning, a project always has one committed object with no parents.
 This is the first commit that is made to the project repository.

 ## A Head Object is a List of Commits